kubestellar/kubestellar/docs/poc2023q1/outline.md

 There is special handling for Namespace objects.
 When a workload includes namespaced objects, the propagation has to include ensuring that the corresponding Namespace object exists in the destination.
-The "what" predicate MAY fail to match a relevant Namespace object.
-This is taken to mean that the user is not requesting propagation of the details (Spec, labels, etc.) of that Namespace object but only expects propagation to implicitly create needed Namespace objects in the destination with default values.
+An EdgePlacement's "what" predicate MAY fail to match a relevant Namespace object.
+This is taken to mean that this EdgePlacement is not requesting propagation of the details (Spec, labels, etc.) of that Namespace object but only expects propagation to somehow ensure that the namespace exists.
+When merging overlapping workloads that have namespaces in common, only the Namespace objects that come from matching a "what" predicate need to be merged.

 ## Mailbox workspaces